arockenberger/digitalannotation/README.md

 # License

 The original lesson materials are licesend under a CC-BY-SA 3.0 Creative Commons Attribution ShareAlike 3.0 International License.
-The translations will be released under the [same license](LICENSE.txt).
+The translations will be released under the [same license](LICENSE.txt) in the latest version 4.0.

 # Contributing